boneyard93501/fluence-template/README.md

 Which will prompt you for the project name and then generate the project, which will be your directory name. `cd` into your new directory and run `./scripts/build.sh` to compile the supplied __greeting__ function to a Wasm file ready for deployment.

-Check out the [Fluence documentation](https://doc.fluence.dev/docs/) for more detials on Marine and Aqua.
+Check out the [Fluence documentation](https://doc.fluence.dev/docs/) for more details on Marine and Aqua.